mylinuxforwork/dotfiles/README.md

 <img src="screenshots/welcome-update-dotfiles.png" />

+You can also use the ML4W installer to update the the main-release (Latest Version) or the Rolling Release: https://gitlab.com/stephan-raabe/installer

 You can force a clean re-installation of the dotfiles by removing the folder ~/dotfiles before starting the installation.

 Please note that you can create a backup of your existing configuration with the backup feature of the install script.
 It's recommended to remove the folder ~/dotfiles only after creating a backup.